PintaAI/pjkr-futsal-2/README.md

 You can start editing the page by modifying `app/page.tsx`.
 The page auto-updates as you edit the file.

+## Project Structure

+This project follows a monorepo-like structure within a single repository, separating the frontend and backend concerns:

+-   **Frontend (Next.js):** Located primarily in the `app/`, `components/`, `lib/`, and `public/` directories.
+This handles the user interface, routing, and client-side interactions.
+-   **Backend (Socket.IO Server):** Located in the `server/` directory.
+This is a separate Node.js/Express/TypeScript application responsible for handling real-time WebSocket connections using Socket.IO.
+This separation allows the backend to be deployed and scaled independently if needed.

+## Real-time Features (Socket.IO)

+Real-time updates (e.g., live match scores, user connection status) are handled by the dedicated Socket.IO server in the `server/` directory.

+### Running the Socket.IO Server

+To run the Socket.IO server for development (after installing dependencies with `npm install`):

+1.  **Build the server:**
+    ```bash
+    npm run build:server
+    ```
+2.  **Start the server:**
+    ```bash
+    npm run start:server
+    ```
+    The server will typically run on port 3001 (check `server/src/index.ts` and console output).

+*(Note: The `npm run dev:server` script using `ts-node-dev` is currently experiencing issues with ES Module resolution and should not be used.)*

+### Running Both Frontend and Backend

+For development, you'll usually need both the Next.js frontend server and the Socket.IO backend server running simultaneously:

+-   Terminal 1: `npm run dev` (Starts Next.js frontend on port 3000)
+-   Terminal 2: `npm run start:server` (Starts Socket.IO backend on port 3001, requires building first)

+### Socket.IO Test Component

+A test component (`components/socket-test.tsx`) is included on the home page (`app/page.tsx`) to demonstrate basic Socket.IO functionality.
+It shows connection status, connected user count/IDs, and includes a button to trigger a test event via the backend.

 This project uses [`next/font`](https://nextjs.org/docs/app/building-your-application/optimizing/fonts) to automatically optimize and load [Geist](https://vercel.com/font), a new font family for Vercel.

 ## Learn More